aje220/moead-prolog/README.md

 This repo contains an implementation of the MOEA/D evolutionary algorithm implemented in prolog.
 You can use this repo to solve multi-objective problems (MOP).

 The power of prolog comes from it's declarative nature.
-This allows the user to define an MOP a few lines of code.
+This allows the user to define an MOP and solve with little lines of code.

 ### Example